Clemapfel/mousetrap/docs/07_image_and_sound.md

 #### Interpolation Type

-When scaling, we have a choice of scaling algorithm, which chooses what information to fill pixels with through **interpolation**.
-Mousetrap offers 4 interpolation types supplied by the \link mousetrap::Image::InterpolationType enum `InterpolationType`\endlink where, below, the effect on scaling an image with the different interpolation types is shown.
-In each figure, the image in the middle labled "1x" is the original image, which has a resolution of `10x10`
+When scaling, we have a choice of scaling algorithm, which fills in newly generated pixels through **interpolation**.
+Mousetrap offers four interpolation types supplied by the \link mousetrap::Image::InterpolationType enum `InterpolationType`\endlink where, below, the effect on scaling an image with the different interpolation types is shown.
+In each figure, the image in the middle labled "1x" is the original image, which has a resolution of 10x10 pixels:

 \image html interpolation_nearest.png "InterpolationType::NEAREST"
 <br>